THE UNIVERSITY OF AKRON SCHOOL OF LAW

 Scholarships for entering students

 Students admitted to our juris doctor program are automatically considered for merit-based first-year scholarships, which are awarded on the basis of the contents of the admission application.
-All Board of Trustees scholarships awarded to incoming students are guaranteed for the entire duration of their legal studies so long as the student remains in good academic standing.
+All Board of Trustees scholarships awarded to incoming students are guaranteed for three years of full-time study or four years of part-time study as long as the student remains in good academic standing.
 Although subject to change, “good academic standing” is currently set at 2.3 grade point average.
 Please contact the Akron Law admissions office for complete details about our scholarships.

 At this time, we do not offer scholarships to transfer, visiting, or LL.M.
 Students.